coady/graphique/README.md

 * `max`: select rows with largest values

 ### Performance
 Graphique relies on native [PyArrow](https://arrow.apache.org/docs/python/index.html) routines wherever possible.
-Otherwise it falls back to using [NumPy](https://numpy.org/doc/stable/), [Polars](https://pola-rs.github.io/polars/py-polars/html/reference/), or custom optimizations.
+Otherwise it falls back to using [NumPy](https://numpy.org/doc/stable/), optionally [Polars](https://pola-rs.github.io/polars/py-polars/html/reference/), or custom optimizations.

 By default, datasets are read on-demand, with only the necessary columns selected.
 Additionally `filter(query: ...)` is optimized to filter rows while reading the dataset.
 Although graphique is a running service, [parquet is performant](https://arrow.apache.org/docs/python/generated/pyarrow.dataset.Dataset.html) at reading a subset of data.
 Optionally specify `COLUMNS` to read a subset of columns (or `*`) at startup, trading-off memory for latency.
 Similarly specify `FILTERS` in the json format of the `Query` input type to read a subset of rows at startup.